lidofinance/easy-track/README.md

 Checks if the node operator id in the motion data exists in `NodeOperatorsRegistry` and if their withdrawal address matches the address of `_caller`.

-#### function execute(bytes _data) external virtual
+#### function _execute(bytes memory _motionData, bytes memory _enactData) internal override returns (bytes memory)

-Runs `NodeOperatorsRegistry.setNodeOperatorStakingLimit` to update node operator staking limits.
+Creates EVM script which calls `NodeOperatorsRegistry.setNodeOperatorStakingLimit` method to update node operator staking limits.
 Before enacting, applies next sanity checks:

 - Requires `NodeOperatorsRegistry` to contain node operator with given id.
 - Requires the node operator to not be disabled